Skip to main content

 Roosterkoek

-Traditional Afrikaner bread rolls cooked directly on the braai grill grates, creating a smoky charred exterior and soft fluffy interior.
-Served hot with butter, jam, or cheese.
-Roosterkoek accompanies every proper braai, ideal for mopping up meat juices and sauces.
-The name means 'grilled cake' in Afrikaans.
-Each family has preferred dough recipes and grilling techniques.
+Afrikaner bread rolls cooked right on the braai grates, which gives them a smoky, charred crust and a soft interior.
+They're served hot with butter, jam, or cheese, and they turn up at any proper braai, good for soaking up meat juices and sauces.
+The name is Afrikaans for 'grilled cake.'
+Families keep their own dough recipes and grilling habits.

 Windhoek Lager